 FBA is Amazon’s warehouse fulfillment service.
-Basically, they will store all of your goods in their warehouse, and even ship them out for you, for a price.
+Amazon stores your goods in their warehouse, and ships them out for you, charging a fee for the service.

-You may want to pick Amazon specifically for this reason, because storing your own inventory can be a huge hassle.
+FBA helps you avoid the costs of storing your own inventory.
 For more information on FBA, check out Amazon’s help center.

 Other Amazon Seller Tools

 Amazon also provides sellers with a suite of tools that you can use within the platform such as business reports, which provide insights into your overall sales, traffic, conversions etc, and pre-designed promotions for pushing out old inventory or offering seasonal or holiday sales.

 eBay offers lots off tools to help you create, manage, and promote your listings.
 Their Seller Hub helps you create listings faster with a streamlined tool for quick order processing, and you can view your daily sales trends to identify your top performers.
 Insights show you the ways that buyers are finding your products.
 Competitive insights are helpful for optimizing your listings.
 And there’s a variety of marketing and promotion tools for eBay Stores subscribers.

 Which platform has more shoppers and market share?

 Amazon was recently pronounced by Forbes to be the world’s largest retailer, accounting for about half of all eCommerce sales in the United States and boasting 310 million active users.